Martin-Mok-Tin-Kui/100-days-of-code-start-at-5-15-2020/log.md

 ### Day 2: May 16, Saturday

-**Today's Progress**: I try to implement the Depth-first search to find all the path from one node to another in an undirected graph.
+**Today's Progress**: I try to implement the Depth-first search to find all the paths from one node to another in an undirected graph.

 **Thoughts**: I've tried to understand when to use differnet graph representation: Edge lists, Adjacency matrices and Adjacency lists.
 Use integer as graph labeling.
 Tried to implement recursive Depth-first search without the need to use stack.
 Keep a visited node list so as to prevent cyclic recursion of the program.